krishauser/Klampt/README.md

 -   None

 **0.10.0** (1/20/2024)
 -   New geometry types `OccupancyGrid` and `Heightmap`.  `OccupancyGrid` uses the same `VolumeGrid` data structure as `ImplicitSurface`.  `Heightmap` can represent orthographic heightmaps (e.g., elevation maps) as well as depth maps coming from RGB-D cameras.
+Many more [proximity queries](blob/master/Cpp/docs/Manual-Geometry.md) are implemented / accelerated.
--   Viewport data structure now accepts non-square pixels and non-centered focal points.
+-   Viewport data structure now accepts non-square pixels and non-centered focal points, making it compatible with calibrated camera intrinsics.
 API breaking change; to resize viewports and keep the FOV and relative center, use `Viewport.resize(w,h)`.
 -   C++ API: Breaking changes to KrisLibrary Geometry API, now reflected in KrisLibrary `0.2` and later.
 Older builds of Klampt will need to pull KrisLibrary branch `0.1`.
 -   C++ API: Renamed `Merge` to `Union` for all geometries.
 Added `Merge` function that merges a single geometry into the current geometry's representation.
--   Python API: Upgraded to support PyQt6, deprecated PyQt4.
+-   Python API: many more setters / getters to make access more Pythonic, i.e., treating `WorldModel.robots` / `RobotModel.sensors` as Python tuples.  -   Python API: Upgraded to support PyQt6, deprecated PyQt4.
 Changed to using ``QOpenGLWidget`` for visualization, which may introduce visualization bugs as we work through the kinks.
 Klampt windows can now be run in concert with OpenCV visualizations, although only in single-threaded (`vis.loop` / `vis.run`) mode (see [opencvtest.py](https://github.com/krishauser/Klampt-examples/blob/master/Python3/testing/vis/opencvtest.py)).
 Also, when simulating sensors and showing them in matplotlib, `vis.scene().window.makeCurrent() / doneCurrent()` needs to be called (see [sensor_matplotlib.py](https://github.com/krishauser/Klampt-examples/blob/master/Python3/testing/vis/sensor_matplotlib.py)).
 For example, grabbing depth maps from the viewport is no longer supported.
 However, you can still get depth maps from `SimRobotSensor`s.
 -   Python API: Geometry3D data objects now use Numpy accessors.
 Also, they now support zero copying for setting and getting data, making large geometry updates much faster!
+You may also use `PointCloud.getColors/setColors`, `TriangleMesh.triangleNormals/vertexNormals`.
+-   Python API: Renamed SimRobotSensor to SensorModel.  `SensorModel.name()/type()` are changed to attributes `SensorModel.name/type`.
+-   Python API: `klampt.model.sensing` API change.
+No longer need `robot` argument to functions.
+Rely on SensorModel to get sensor transforms.
+-   Python API: Added Geometry3D `merge` function that can be used for SDF and heightmap fusion.
 -   Python API: Added Rerun.io visualization frontend.
 Try `vis.init('Rerun')`.
 Unsupported functions: multi-window, coordinates module items, ContactPoints, Holds.
--   Python API: Added Geometry3D `merge` function that can be used for SDF and heightmap fusion.
 -   Python API: can control draw order of transparent objects with `draw_order` attribute.
 -   Python API: Text and plots are drawn at a more sensible size (points rather than pixels) for high-resolution screens.
--   Klampt-examples: moved "boring" Python tests to the `Klampt-examples/Python3/testing/pytest` folder and made compatible with pytest.
+-   Klampt-examples: moved "boring" C++ tests to the `Klampt-examples/Cpp/testing` folder.
+Moved "boring" Python tests to the `Klampt-examples/Python3/testing/pytest` folder and made compatible with pytest.
+Broke test files that had multiple selectable tests into individual tests.
+-   Various bug fixes.

+Known issues:
+-   Multiple PyQt editors cause a stall
+-   Camera simulation isn't working (RGB shows up as black, depth is OK)
+-   Open3D volume to VolumeGrid not working
+-   TSDFs aren't drawn correctly
+-

 **0.9.2** (8/13/2024)
 -   Python API: pip packages now built with Numpy 2+.